kmkim3182/MC20_PRJ/README.md

 ## C : 4 GPUs with CPUS in a single node

-1. B + MPI Parallelization
+1. B + MPI Parallelization ( a single processor corresponding to a single GPU)

 Performance : 159.4 img/sec (256 images)

 ## D : 16 GPUs with CPUs in 4 nodes

-1. B + MPI Parallelization
+1. B + MPI Parallelization ( a single processor corresponding to a single GPU)

 Performance : 258.5 img/sec (512 images)
 * Scalability issue